The Psychology of Color and Your Financial Brand

 After I landed a very big account (500 stores), I asked the store manager why they had hired me.
 Now this retail chain was known as the “go to place for the affluent” in Hawaii in those days, and I learned that my brand was a big factor in winning the business.
 The manager told me: “We hired you because you impressed the team with your marketing materials and your beautiful custom jewelry.”

 I spent $10,000 on my branded marketing materials way back then, but the investment landed me a top-notch client that fueled my business growth for 15 years.
 I can honestly tell you that the money was a drop in the bucket compared to the revenue from the client.

 Lesson learned: Invest in your brand!

 I have been coaching Financial Advisors and Investment Managers on Brand Coaching since 2004!
 I help you build a professional business where you are growing and becoming the person and firm you’ve always wanted.
-Consider completing the Consultation Form to explore how we may work together.

 “Suzanne’s advice was invaluable when it came time for me to brand my independent financial advisory firm.
 Our work prior on target market, combined with help selecting my company name and colors and building my website have helped me attract my ideal clients and a consistent flow of leads from my website.”

 “Don’t think twice about hiring Suzanne.
 Give coaching the time it deserves, be open, and trust that Suzanne will keep you on the right track.”